MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/indexing.md

 Single field indexes store information from a single field in a collection.
 The sort order of the single field index doesn't matter. `_id` field remains indexed by default.

-Azure Cosmos DB for MongoDB vcore supports creating index at following
+Azure Cosmos DB for MongoDB vCore supports creating index at following

 - Top-level document fields.
 - Embedded document.